-- CFA Institute’s latest survey of US members poses this simple question: Will the outcome of the election have an effect on the economy?
+- A survey of US members conducted by CFA Institute poses this simple question: Will the outcome of the election have an effect on the economy?
 A larger-than-expected 80% of survey respondents say that it will have an important impact on the economy going forward.
 Good news for people hoping something, anything really, gets going in Washington to remedy our economic malaise.
 (Market Integrity Insights, October 2012)

 - In this podcast, Robert Stammers, CFA, talks to Michael Gayed, CFA, a co-portfolio manager at Pension Partners, to get a sense of what may happen after the election.
 Gayed often comments on macroeconomic trends and their effect on the capital markets.
 (Inside Investing, October 2012)

 - The last seven months of an election year almost always boost stockholders’ portfolios, with the market having delivered positive returns for S&P 500 stockholders in all but two election years since 1952, according to “Presidential Elections are Good for Stocks, But …” (Christian Science Monitor, February 2012)